gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 * pragma ``Task_Dispatching_Policy``
 * pragma ``Unreserve_All_Interrupts``

-When using a library that contains such pragmas, the user must make sure that all libraries use the same pragmas with the same values.
+When using a library that contains such pragmas, the user of the library must ensure that all libraries use the same pragmas with the same values.
 Otherwise, ``Program_Error`` will be raised during the elaboration of the conflicting libraries.
-The usage of these pragmas and its consequences for the user should therefore be well documented.
+You should document the usage of these pragmas and its consequences for the user.

 Similarly, the traceback in the exception occurrence mechanism should be enabled or disabled in a consistent manner across all libraries.
-Otherwise, Program_Error will be raised during the elaboration of the conflicting libraries.
+Otherwise, ``Program_Error`` will be raised during the elaboration of the conflicting libraries.

-If the ``Version`` or ``Body_Version`` attributes are used inside a library, then you need to perform a ``gnatbind`` step that specifies all :file:`ALI` files in all libraries, so that version identifiers can be properly computed.
+If you use the ``Version`` or ``Body_Version`` attributes inside a library, you need to perform a ``gnatbind`` step that specifies all :file:`ALI` files in all libraries so that version identifiers can be properly computed.
 In practice these attributes are rarely used, so this is unlikely to be a consideration.